-The 14-year-long journey of Goods and Service tax (GST) finally culminated on July 1, 2017 with the implementation of the biggest tax reform of India in 70 years of independence.
-While the government of India under the leadership of Prime Minister Narendra Modi hailed the moment of ‘Good and Simple Taxation System’ for the benefit of common people, small traders and industry as a whole; the opposition parties have slammed the establishment for forcing a half-baked GST regime over the taxpayers.
+The 14-year-long journey of Goods and Service tax (GST) finally culminated on July 1, 2017 with the implementation of the biggest tax reform of India in the 70 years of its independence.
+While the government of India, under the leadership of Hon’ble Prime Minister Shri Narendra Modi, hailed the introduction of a ‘Good and Simple Taxation System’ for the benefit of common people, small traders and industry as a whole; the opposition parties have slammed the establishment for forcing a half-baked GST regime over the taxpayers.

 The whole issue about the impact of GST on the auto industry hovers around the compliance of the new taxation system by the sector as a whole.
-The outlined benefits of GST on auto industry are primarily simplifying logistics and constraining the operational and manufacturing costs, the compliance is something industry is vary about.
+The outlined benefits of GST on the auto industry are primarily simplifying logistics and constraining the operational and manufacturing costs, while the compliance is something that the industry is varied about.

 How easy or difficult is the GST compliance?

 To understand this, we can draw an interesting analogy between GST and driving a car on road.
 As the speed of your car depends on the car in the front and at the rear, the compliance of GST would depend on the use of GST by the vendors and the buyers alike.
-Your vendors are Cars in the back and Clients are the cars in the front.
+Your vendors are cars in the back and your clients are the cars in the front.

-With GST, July’17 went loudly ahead than the previous sluggish months
+With GST, July’17 went loudly ahead as compared to the previous sluggish months

-What started as a Single Nation Single Taxation drive has largely unified 17 different taxes including various excise duties, octroi, service tax, VAT, and many more.
-However a nation of more than a billion people has ideologue ready to delineate GST as another 17th tax.
+The Single Nation Single Taxation drive has resulted in unifying 17 different taxes including various excise duties, octroi, service tax, VAT, and many more.
+However, a nation of more than a billion people has the ideologue ready to delineate GST as another 17th tax.
 The myth is widespread like a cacophony before the elephant starts to walk.

-Indian Automobile Industry which envisages to be the third largest market in the world ushered into the new taxation regime with Pre GST discounts on cars, scooters and bikes.
-The discounts poured in throughout the June as the Auto majors like Maruti Suzuki, Toyota, Hyundai, Honda and mostly all players announced big rate cuts in a race to trim their inventory ahead of GST.
+Indian Automobile Industry which envisages being the third-largest market in the world, was ushered into the new taxation regime with Pre-GST discounts on cars, scooters and bikes.
+The discounts poured in throughout the month of June as the Auto majors like Maruti Suzuki, Toyota, Hyundai, Honda and majority of all the other players announced big rate cuts in a race to trim their inventory ahead of GST.

 Amidst all the turmoil and apprehensions, July’17 went loudly ahead than the previous sluggish months and ended with a bang for the entire industry with Maruti Suzuki, Honda Cars and Ford India grabbing the podium.
 While The Maruti Suzuki recorded a staggering domestic growth of 22.4% in July ’17 as against July’16 , Honda Cars too came out with flying colors with an astounding rise of 21.74%, as compared to July’16.

-The initial GST ambiguities seem to be settling down and the festivity ahead will only add ice on the cake.
+The initial GST ambiguities seem to be settling down and the festivity ahead will only be the icing on the cake.